Whistle/MT681/README.md

 # MT681
-Library that simulates the behavior of an ISKRA MT681 smart meter data manipulation.
+Library that simulates the behavior of an ISKRA MT681 smart meter.

+It was designed be as portable as possible so it writes data with regard to endianness.

 Example usage on an Arduino:
 ```c